 Many cockfights are held in round or square enclosures known as “cockpits” or simply “pits.”
 Once birds have been paired according to their weights and weapons, their owners and spectators place bets on which bird will win each fight.

 A bell, whistle, or signal from a referee marks the start of a fight.
 At that time, the handlers “pit” the birds, placing them on the pit’s floor to fight.
 According to one eyewitness, “With neck feathers fanned and wings whirring, the birds jump and parry at each other.
 They kick and duel in mid-air, striking at each other with feet and beak.”3 Blood stains the pit’s floor.
-If the fighting subsides, handlers pick the birds up and blow on their backs, yank at their beaks, or hold them beak-to-beak in an attempt to “reignite the frenzy.”4,5 The birds are then placed back in the pit..
-According to one official, one rooster must be killed or nearly killed for the fight to end, because the alternative is to “have one of the cockers pick up his rooster and give up the fight, but nobody wants to do that ’cause then you’re saying, ‘Hey, I’m a loser, I don’t train good birds.’
-They would rather have them die in the pit than pick them up.”6
+If the fighting subsides, handlers pick the birds up and blow on their backs, yank at their beaks, or hold them beak-to-beak in an attempt to “reignite the frenzy.”4,5 The birds are then placed back in the pit and they fight until one or both of the roosters is dead.6

 “Losing” birds often end up discarded in a barrel or a trash can near the game pit.
 One visitor to a cockfight found a trash can where “two fighters had been discarded.
 The rooster on the bottom was dead.
 The one on top of him had a huge chest wound.
 He was still alive, but barely.”7 Even birds who “win” cockfights are frequently disfigured.